BenWiederhake/tinyvm/instruction-set-architecture.md

 - If all flags are set or no flags are set, this is effectively a "load immediate" instruction.
 This is a bit silly, but the ease of use and the relatively sparsely populated instruction space seems worth the trade-off.

 Example: The instruction is `0b1000 1010 0011 0100`, register 3 contains the value 0x0005, and register 4 contains the value 0x0007.
 Then this instruction will write the value 0x0001 into register 4, because 5 is not equal 7.

+Example: The instruction is `0b1000 1101 0100 0100`, register 4 contains the value 0xFEDC.
+Then this instruction will write the value 0x0001 into register 4.
+This is because the signed bit is set, so 0xFEDC is interpreted as -292, and the value -292 is less-or-equal to zero.

 ### `0x9xxx`: Branch